Insight

 • Integration with downstream systems can reduce redundant work and manual handoffs.

-Understand provider workflows and explain how your APIs can reduce their administrative overhead.
+Understand that 71% of health system executives currently view "payer dynamics" as a dominant external force stalling their patient access transformation.
+It’s important to know provider workflows and explain how your APIs can reduce their administrative overhead.
 Provider buy-in will be essential to realizing the intended benefits of interoperability.

 Explore detailed guidance for payers and providers.